A Biblical View of Homosexuality: Changed your mind?—Part 1

-Even ordinary Christians buckle under this cultural “pressure.”
-Do not underestimate the cultural pressure that moves and influences us, even to the point of moving us to adopt unbiblical positions.
-On this issue right now, the pressure to give in and change our minds is incredibly high, maybe the highest it has ever been.
+Even ordinary Christians buckle under this cultural pressure.
+Do not underestimate the cultural forces that moves and influences us, even to the point of adopting unbiblical positions.
+Particularly with this issue, the pressure to give in and change our minds is incredibly high, maybe the highest it has ever been.
 Increasingly, the historic, long-standing position of the church on homosexuality is under attack in the media, in our institutions, in our traditions, and even within the church itself.